pgspider/sqlite_fdw/README.md

 -----

 ### Datatypes
 **WARNING!
 The table above represents roadmap**, work still in progress.
-Untill it will be ended please refer real behaviour in non-obvious cases, where there is no ✔ mark.
+Untill it will be ended please refer real behaviour in non-obvious cases, where there is no ✔ or ∅ mark.

-This table represents `sqlite_fdw` behaviour if in PostgreSQL foreign table column data of some SQLite [affinity](https://www.sqlite.org/datatype3.html) is detected.
+This table represents `sqlite_fdw` behaviour if in PostgreSQL foreign table column some [affinity](https://www.sqlite.org/datatype3.html) of SQLite data is detected.

 * **∅** - no support (runtime error)
 * **V** - transparent transformation